CosmoCortney/MungPlex/README.md

 Click the play button (arrow pointing to the right) to execute.
 Run this script every time you want to connect to Mesen if it is not executed automatically.

+##### Lime3DS
+You need a special version of Lime3DS for MungPlex to be able to connect to.
+You can find it [here](https://github.com/CosmoCortney/Lime3DS-for-MungPlex/releases).

 ##### Yuzu
 Before connecting to Yuzu go to Yuzu's menu, then `Emulation/General/UI` and set for `Row 1 Text:` *Title Name*, and for `Row 2 Text:` *Title ID*.
 MungPlex requires this to be able to find Title IDs once the Game Name has been detected.
 If the Title ID could not be found restart the game or emulator entirely and retry.<br>
 The Nintendo Switch uses [ASLR (Address space layout randomization)](https://en.wikipedia.org/wiki/Address_space_layout_randomization) which causes base addresses to be randomized.
 Therefore no base can be determined yet and therefore cheats have to be searched again every time you restart the game.
 A lot of research has to be done here.